TRON-US/go-btfs/README.md

 ## What is BTFS?

-BitTorrent File Sharing (BTFS) is a file-sharing protocol forked from IPFS that utilizes the TRON network for integration with DApps and smart contracts.
-In current smart-contract based networks like Ethereum and NEO, there exists no mechanism for large file transfer.
-BTFS allows for tokenized large file transfers.
-This paper presents a proposal for a BTFS and TRON based decentralized social media DApp which is censorship resistant and implements a tokenized reward system to content creators.
+BitTorrent File Sharing (BTFS) is a file-sharing protocol forked from IPFS that utilizes the TRON network and the BitTorrent Ecosystem for integration with DApps and smart contracts.
+The <a href="https://docs.btfs.io/">API documentation</a> helps to walk developers through BTFS setup and usage.

 ## Table of Contents